jafingerhut/core.btree-vector/doc/intro.md

 examples where T1 has height less than T2.

-#### Concatenate T1 to larger height T2 that has fewer than B children in its root
+#### Concatenate T1 with larger height T2 that has fewer than B children in its root

 In the first concatenation example, T2's root node R2 has fewer than B children, so we add a new child to R2, then fix up the left fringe